random1785/death-message-challenge/README.md

 Constantly moving worldborder <br>
 Mod (FABRIC MOD, REQUIRES FABRIC API AND MUST BE INSTALLED FOR THIS TO WORK) that detects specific ways a player has died<br>
 /trigger reminder to see which deaths are still left<br>
+description of death message available if players hover over it in chat<br>
 Bossbar to show overall progress<br>
 Players have a small score counter of the number of deaths they got for the team<br>
 To make the game less biome dependent, another version is available under modified-biomes